Two men arrested in UK over Texas synagogue attack

+Suspects detained in Manchester after British man Malik Faisal Akram, 44, held four people hostage during 10-hour stand-off

-Two men have been arrested in Birmingham and Manchester as part of the investigation into the Texas synagogue attack by British hostage-taker Malik Faisal Akram, Greater Manchester Police said.
+Two more men have been arrested in Manchester as part of the investigation into the Texas synagogue attack by British hostage-taker Malik Faisal Akram.

-The Independent understands that the British man was known to MI5 but it is not known when he first came onto their radar, and he is not believed to have been considered an imminent security threat.
+Akram, 44, who was originally from Blackburn in Lancashire, was shot dead when the FBI stormed Congregation Beth Israel synagogue in Colleyville on 15 January following a 10-hour stand-off.

+Greater Manchester Police on Wednesday confirmed two men had been arrested in Manchester as part of the ongoing investigation.

-An audio recording of the obtained by the Jewish Chronicle revealed that the brother of the gunman urged him to surrender in their final phone call.
+The recording, obtained by the Jewish Chronicle from a security source, features Gulbar pleading with his brother to stop.

+He said: “Why are you doing that, man?
+What you doing that for, you know?
+What’s wrong with you?”

-In the call, which gunman Malik Faisal Akram made to his family in Blackburn as the siege was going on, he tells his brother he has "come to die".
+Akram’s replies during the call, made to his family in Blackburn as the siege was going on, include his request to die a martyr, as well as some expletive-laden and rambling attempts to justify his actions.

+Experts believe the recording to be genuine.
+It reveals the efforts made by Akram’s family to get him to surrender.

+Akram was investigated by MI5 in 2020 but deemed not to be a credible threat to national security at the time, official sources told PA news agency.

 Register for free to continue reading